-Are you preparing for PSLE Chinese oral?
+How prepared are you for PSLE Chinese oral?

 This is the Chinese oral practice passage: